aliceboone/lets-collect-web/README.md

    - See in the portfolio page the total items in collection, the amount spent in the collection in case the user sold some cards from collection the user will be able to see how many cards got sold and the profit made on cards sold.

 ## Technology Stacks
-  Spring Boot
+   - Spring Boot
-  Java 15
+   - Java 15
-  Maven
+   - Maven
-  IntelliJ
+   - IntelliJ
-  React
+   - React
-  NodeJS
+   - NodeJS
-  NPM
+   - NPM
-  Boostrap
+   - Boostrap
-  Mysql Database
+   - Mysql Database
-  MySql Workbench
+   - MySql Workbench
-  OAuth(google)
+   - OAuth(google)
-  NewApi
+   - NewApi

 ## Getting Started with Spring Boot rest api
-  Go to the back end repository the repository https://github.com/aliceboone/lets-collect-api.
+   - Go to the back end repository the repository https://github.com/aliceboone/lets-collect-api.
-  Clone the repository : git clone https://github.com/aliceboone/lets-collect-api.git Go inside the folder: cd lets-collect-api
+   - Clone the repository : git clone https://github.com/aliceboone/lets-collect-api.git
+   - Go inside the folder: cd lets-collect-api
-  Run the backend application: `mvn clean spring-boot:run`
+   - Run the backend application: `mvn clean spring-boot:run`

 ## Getting Started with  React App
-  Clone this repository: git clone https://github.com/aliceboone/lets-collect-web.git Go inside the folder: cd lets-collect-web
+   - Clone this repository: git clone https://github.com/aliceboone/lets-collect-web.git
+   - Go inside the folder: cd lets-collect-web
-  In the project directory to install all the dependencies run `npm install` Runs the app in the development mode `npm start` Open [http://localhost:3000](http://localhost:3000) to view it in the browser.The page will reload if you make changes.\
+   - In the project directory to install all the dependencies run `npm install`
+   - Runs the app in the development mode `npm start`
-You will also see any lint errors in the console.
+   - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.The page will reload if you make changes.You will also see any lint errors in the console.

 ## Images